 - The 2008-2017 U.S. v Oregon Management Agreement (MA) provides the treaty Indian and non-Indian fishery harvest frameworks and harvest rate schedules for salmon and steelhead stocks destined for areas upstream of Bonneville Dam. - The MA includes an abundance-based sliding scale harvest schedule for upriver spring Chinook.
-Based on the MA and the preseason forecast, ESA impacts for 2015 fisheries are limited to 12%, with 2% for non-Indian fisheries and 10% for treaty Indian fisheries. - Fisheries will also be managed to meet the catch balance provision in the MA for upriver spring Chinook which requires upriver mortalities in non-Indian fisheries to not exceed the total allowable catch available for treaty Indian fisheries. - The MA also specifies fisheries occurring prior to a run size update be managed for a run size that is at least 30% less than the predicted upriver spring Chinook run size. - A 30% reduction to the preseason forecast equates to a run size of 162,750 fish, which allows for an ESA limit of 1.9% and an allowable harvest (kept plus release mortalities) of 14,810 upriver spring Chinook for non-Indian fisheries prior to a run size update.
+Based on the MA and the preseason forecast, ESA impacts for 2016 fisheries are limited to 11%, with 1.9% for non-Indian fisheries and 9.1% for treaty Indian fisheries. - Fisheries will also be managed to meet the catch balance provision in the MA for upriver spring Chinook which requires upriver mortalities in non-Indian fisheries to not exceed the total allowable catch available for treaty Indian fisheries. - The MA also specifies fisheries occurring prior to a run size update be managed for a run size that is at least 30% less than the predicted upriver spring Chinook run size. - A 30% reduction to the preseason forecast equates to a run size of 132,160 fish, which allows for an allowable harvest (kept plus release mortalities) of 10,969 upriver spring Chinook and an ESA limit of 1.7% for non-Indian fisheries prior to a run size update.